Patients with a common type of metal hip implant should have annual health checks for life, according to the UK body for regulating medical devices.

 What exactly is the problem with metal-on-metal implants?

 All hip implants wear down over time as the ball and cup slide against each other during walking and running.
 Although many people live the rest of their lives without needing a replacement implant, any implant may eventually need surgery to remove or replace its components.

 However, data now suggests that large head metal-on-metal hip implants (those with a width of 36mm or greater) wear down at a faster rate than other types of implants.
 As friction acts upon their surfaces, it can cause tiny metal particles (medically referred to as "debris") to break off and enter the space around the implant.

 Individuals are thought to react differently to the presence of these metal particles, but in some people they can trigger inflammation and discomfort in the area around the implant.

 Over time this can cause damage and deterioration in the bone and tissue surrounding the implant and joint.
 This, in turn, may cause the implant to become loose and cause painful symptoms, meaning that further surgery is required.

-News coverage focused on the MHRA’s recommendation to check for the presence of metal ions in the bloodstream, potentially released either from debris or the implant itself.
+News coverage (such as this BBC story) focused on the MHRA's recommendation to check for the presence of metal ions in the bloodstream, potentially released either from debris or the implant itself.
 Ions are electrically charged molecules.
 Levels of ions in the bloodstream, particularly of the cobalt and chromium used in the surface of the implants, may therefore indicate how much wear there is to the artificial hip.